topcoder-platform/u-bahn-app/README.md

 - cd client && npm install
 - cd .. && npm run dev

 The front end proxies request (some of them) to localhost:3001, which is the backend api code base.
-This configuration is located in `client/package.json` file itself.
+This configuration is located in `client/package.json` file itself

 Note that the environment variables for the React App start with REACT_APP_